Faizulkarim/Hike/README.md

 ## Learning Points:

--3D Effects: Learn how to add 3D effects to views.
+- 3D Effects: Learn how to add 3D effects to views.
--Modular UI Components: Understand how to create separate, reusable UI components.
+- Modular UI Components: Understand how to create separate, reusable UI components.
--Linear Gradients: Explore the use of linear gradients in SwiftUI.
+- Linear Gradients: Explore the use of linear gradients in SwiftUI.
--Gradient Animations: Create smooth gradient animations.
+- Gradient Animations: Create smooth gradient animations.
--Motion Animations: Implement engaging motion animations.
+- Motion Animations: Implement engaging motion animations.
--Performance Optimization with drawingGroup(): Use the drawingGroup() modifier for high-performance Metal rendering.
+- Performance Optimization with drawingGroup(): Use the drawingGroup() modifier for high-performance Metal rendering.
 This modifier enables SwiftUI to render content into an offscreen image before displaying it on the screen, significantly improving performance for complex animations.
--Custom LabeledContent: Learn how to create and use custom labeled content.
+- Custom LabeledContent: Learn how to create and use custom labeled content.
--Alternative App Icons: Implement alternative icons for the app, allowing users to personalize their app experience.
+- Alternative App Icons: Implement alternative icons for the app, allowing users to personalize their app experience.

 ## Installation
-Clone the repository
+- Clone the repository
-Open the project in Xcode
+- Open the project in Xcode
-Build and run the app on your simulator or device
+- Build and run the app on your simulator or device

 ##
 ##